 We’ve all felt it – that heavy feeling in your stomach waiting for your name to be announced, the pacing up and down in the corridor before the door opens, the slightly sweaty palms as you open up your laptop.
 Everyone gets presentation nerves.
 And the truth is, a little extra adrenaline pumping through your veins probably gives your performance a lift.
 But chronic, debilitating nerves are unpleasant, and are a real issue for many people.

-But are avoiding sweaty palms and practicing deep breathing really presentation skills?
+But are avoiding sweaty palms and practicing deep breathing really effective presentation skills?

 Yes, because the real problem with nerves is that they might adversely affect your audience.
 The physical symptoms are distracting – beads of sweat on the forehead, restlessness, and fidgeting are all pretty obvious to a watchful crowd.
 The audience will notice you are uncomfortable and become distracted from your content.
 Breathiness – which happens when a presenter takes lots of short, shallow breaths – disrupts the flow of information and makes it difficult for people to follow a narrative.
 Your nerves also undermine your confidence, and – in turn – your audience’s confidence in you.
 It’s a tad unfortunate that many of the symptoms associated with nervousness are also associated with guilt, untrustworthiness and deceit.
 So, while you may have every confidence in the validity of your claims, it might not come across that way.

-When it comes to tackling nerves, there is no single infallible method, but we’ve created a four-step process that might help you get them under control.
-Even if you never get nervous (lucky you!) they will still help improve your delivery.
+When it comes to tackling nerves, there is no single infallible method, but preparing your content and then rehearsing properly will you get them under control.
+Even if you never get nervous (lucky you!) these presentation tips will still help improve your delivery.

 Preparedness is your number one ally.
 Often nerves are the result of feeling uncertain about what lies ahead.
 You can’t control everything or anticipate what is going to happen, but you can take steps to ensure that your role is locked down and certain.